TG-Coder101/Computer-Networking-Report-Third-Year-/README.md

-# Computer-Networking-Report-Third-Year
+# Computer-Networking-Investigation-Third-Year

-Third Year White paper report for a network penetration test.
+Report for a network security investigation.
+Completed for the university module Computer Networking 2.

 Grade: B+